Fukaya categories of plumbings and multiplicative preprojective algebras: Introduction

 In Section \ref{Ch-El}, after reviewing the construction of Chekanov-Eliashberg algebra associated to a Legendrian surgery presentation of a Weinstein 4-manifold following Ekholm-Ng \cite{EkNg}, we provide a simplification that results in a finitely generated DG-algebra even in the presence of 1-handles.
 In Section \ref{g=0}, we draw a Legendrian surgery presentation of plumbings of $T^*S^2$'s according to an arbitrary graph and prove our main theorem for $\mathbf{g}=0$.
 In Section \ref{g>0}, we extend the results of Section \ref{g=0} to arbitrary $\mathbf{g}$. \\

 {\bf Acknowledgments:} T.E. is partially supported by the Technological and Research Council of Turkey through a BIDEB-2219 fellowship.
+Most of the work was carried out while T.E. was visiting Princeton University.
 Y.L. is supported in part by the Royal Society (URF) and the NSF grant DMS-1509141.
 We would like to thank Pavel Etingof, Lenhard Ng, and Ivan Smith for helpful correspondence.
+We also thank referees for their comments.